The Riksbank’s mandate

+According to the Sveriges Riksbank Act, the Riksbank is to maintain low and stable inflation over the long term.
+Without neglecting the inflation target, the Riksbank shall moreover contribute to a balanced development of output and employment.
+The Riksbank has specified an inflation target, according to which the annual change in the consumer price index with a fixed interest rate (CPIF) is to be 2 per cent.
 The Riksbank determines the level of its policy rate to influence inflation and economic developments.
-The policy rate is the interest rate charged to banks who borrow from or deposit money with the Riksbank.
+The policy rate is the interest rate that applies to banks who borrow from or deposit money with the Riksbank.
 The policy rate affects other interest rates in the economy and ultimately economic activity and inflation.

 The Riksbank's independence

 The Riksbank is a public authority under the Riksdag.
 The Riksdag appoints the members of the Riksbank's General Council.
-The General Council in turn appoints the members of the Riksbank's Executive Board.
-The General Council also supervises and scrutinises the work of the Executive Board.
+The General Council of the Riksbank in turn appoints the members of the Executive Board of the Riksbank and is responsible for monitoring and controlling the work of the Executive Board.

 The Riksdag has given the Riksbank an independent status.
-This means that the Executive Board of the Riksbank makes the monetary policy decisions without instruction from any other parties.
+This means that the Executive Board of the Riksbank makes the monetary policy decisions without taking instruction from any other parties.
 By delegating the task of maintaining inflation at a low and stable level to the Riksbank, the Riksdag has ensured that monetary policy is based on a long-term perspective and that there is a sound basis for the credibility of the inflation target.